shlomtzion1980/payplus-payment-gateway/readme.txt

 8. Save your settings, now you have an active payment page!

 == Changelog ==
+= 7.0.0 =
+* Fix    - Small but important J5 fix for invoices with split payments.

 = 6.6.9 =
 * Add    - Iframe in the same page in WooCommerce Checkout Blocks.